Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/basics/scenemanagement/using-networkscenemanager.md

   - All spawned Netcode objects are synchronized with clients during client synchronization.
 - A comprehensive scene event notification system that provides you with a plethora of options.
   - It provides scene loading, unloading, and client synchronization events ("Scene Events") that can be tracked on both the client and server.
-    - The server isn'tified of all scene events (including the clients')
+    - The server notified of all scene events (including the clients')
       - The server tracks each client's scene event progress (scene event progress tracking)
     - Clients receive scene event messages from the server, trigger local notifications as it progresses through a Scene Event's, and send local notifications to the server.
       - _clients **aren't** aware of other clients' scene events_